transcom/mymove-docs/docs/about/security/dod-certs.md

 ### Get Request Numbers

-Using either Google Chrome or Microsoft Edge (NOT Internet Explorer) on a NIPR machine, fill in the webform at the desired CA’s website; for DOD SW CA-54, that’s <https://ee-sw-ca-54.csd.disa.mil/ca/ee/ca>.
+Using either Google Chrome or Microsoft Edge (NOT Internet Explorer) on a NIPR machine, fill in the web form at the desired CA’s website; for DOD SW CA-54, that’s <https://ee-sw-ca-54.csd.disa.mil/ca/ee/ca>.
 You will need a NIPR account associated with your CAC.
 On the "2048-bit SSL Server Enrollment Form," you can paste the contents of the CSR file you generated.
 You will also need to enter the same certificate details, like the CN and alternate names, into the other fields.

 For each CSR you submit, you will get a Request Number.
 Make a note of that, because the PKI RA will need it to approve your request.